HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Applying filters, and slicers for interactivity
 - Basic dashboard design and layout formatting

-### 6. Protection and Sharing
-- Protected worksheets to prevent accidental edits
-- Hid helper sheets and intermediate calculations
-- Exported final dashboard to PDF and Excel for presentation

 ## Dashboard Highlights
 - **Total Sales:** $8.3M
 - **Total Orders:** 307